lydiab-mayer/modelling-malaria-combination-interventions/README.md

 - To chance number of bootstrap samples, change function calc_sobol_idx in analysisworkflow/3_GP_train/GPtoolbox.R

 ### 5_optimization
-- Performs non-linear optimization of chosen continuous input variables to reach a certain health goal while keeping other cont. variables constant
+- Performs non-linear optimisation of chosen continuous input variables to reach a certain health goal while keeping other continuous variables constant
-- If the grid size is to wide, change number of gridpoints within 5_optimization/optimize_parameter.R
+- If the grid size is to wide, change number of grid points within 5_optimization/optimize_parameter.R
+- The non-linear search method performs optimisation by using the Augmented Lagrange Multiplier Method with a pre-trained emulator in “3_GP_train”.

 ### 6_GP_grid_optimization
-- Performs optimization of chosen continuous input variables to reach a certain health goal while keeping other cont. variables constant
+- Performs a grid search optimisation of chosen continuous input variables to reach a certain health goal while keeping other continuous variables constant
-- The grid search method uses a pre-trained emulator in “3_GP_train” for optimization.
+- The grid search method uses a pre-trained emulator in “3_GP_train” for optimisation.